hpxmlwg/hpxml/guide/source/software_developer/introduction.rst

 implementation that would represent their data in valid HPXML, but would be divergent.
 The purpose of this guide is to document the assumptions that are not codified in the schema that are necessary to write and interpret HPXML documents across platforms.

+Standard Datasets
+*****************

+In order to better utilize the standard and have consistency across the HPXML workging group has created :doc:`/standard_datasets` that define what data elements are required for a pre-defined set of typical use cases.
+While most programs will have their own specific data needs to be supported by HPXML these can serve a useful starting point to enable interoperability between existing systems already in the marketplace.

-The majority of the assumptions and recommendations in this Guide come from the set of pilot implementations in the :doc:`Audit-Upgrade Use Case
+The majority of the assumptions and recommendations in this Guide come from the set of pilot implementations in the :doc:`Audit-Upgrade Standard Dataset
 </software_developer/usecases/auditupgrade>`.
 This guide primarily documents
 lessons learned from those pilots.
-As other datasets are created, this guide will be updated.
+As other datasets are created, this guide will continue to be updated.

 HPXML Working Group
 *******************